How the IBC Protocol Works

 A global community of development teams and contributors build and maintain the protocol, and its development is funded primarily by the Interchain Foundation.
 You can read more about IBC's development philosophy on the About Us page or head to the Technical Resource Catalog for information on which team developed a specific part of the code.

+If you're interested in getting support, the Interchain Builders Program is an incubator for early-stage Interchain projects that offers technical support & guidance for Interchain founders & their teams.
 Finally, the Interchain Foundation offers a free developer portal with educational resources and technical walkthroughs.

 Happy building!